Package 'testcorr'

 plot

 Logical.
-If TRUE the sample autocorrelations with their confidence bands and the cumulative statistics with their critical values are plotted.
+If TRUE, 1) the sample autocorrelations with their confidence bands are plotted and 2) the cumulative test statistics with their critical values are plotted.
 Default is TRUE.
+Can be a logical vector for each of the plots 1)-2).

 var.name